plone/buildout.coredev/docs/git.rst

 Basics
 ======
-Some introductory definitions and concepts.
+Some introductory definitions and concepts, if you are already familiar enough with git, head to next section: :ref:`general-guidelines-label`.

 Working model
 -------------